Welcome back! We’ve made some changes.

 Following guidance from the Minnesota Department of Health and Scott County Public Health, we are observing these important safety precautions:

-- Face Masks: We require all visitors over the age of two to wear masks.
+- Face Masks: We require all visitors over the age of five to wear masks.
 Library staff will also be wearing masks.

 - In & Out: We ask you to limit your visits to 30 minutes or less.